brianguenter/FastDifferentiation.jl/README.md

 <img src="FSDBenchmark\Data\figure_spherical_harmonics_MakeFunction.svg" alt="drawing" width="50%">
 <img src="FSDBenchmark\Data\figure_spherical_harmonics_Exe.svg" alt="drawing" width="50%">

-For the Symbolics.jl derivative LLVM ran out of memory for order 16 or higher.
+For the Symbolics.jl Exe benchmark LLVM ran out of memory for order 16 or higher.

-In general you can expect better performance than Symbolics.jl derivatives if the number of paths through your graph is substantially larger than the number of nodes.
-If the average number of parents of each node is close to 2 the number of paths will increase exponentially with the number of nodes.
 </details>

 [^1]: More rules may be added in future versions of FSD to improve efficiency.